ntd/silverstripe-autotoc/docs/en/usage.md

 The *$Autotoc* tag will automatically become available in the above controllers.

-By default the HTML is augmented with anchors (`<a>` elements with the _id_ attribute but without _href_) prepended to the destination elements.
-See `Tocifier::prependAnchor` for the exact implementation.
+By default the HTML is augmented by setting the _id_ attribute directly on the destination element (see `Tocifier::setId` for the exact implementation).
+Any preexisting _id_ will be overwritten.

-This is kept mainly for backward compatibility.
-A better approach would be to directly set the id of the destination element.
-If you want to enable this behavior, just change the augment callback to `Tocifier::setId` by adding the following to your YAML config:
+The old behavior instead was to inject anchors (`<a>` elements with the _id_ attribute but without _href_) just before the destination element.
+It is still possible to enable it by changing the augment callback to `Tocifier::prependAnchor`.
+Just add the following to your YAML config:

     Tocifier:
-        augment_callback: [ Tocifier, setId ]
+        augment_callback: [ Tocifier, prependAnchor ]

 You can leverage this option to enable your own callbacks too.